 It is never easy to create a trademark that will bring your company to places or to ashes.
 But when you have finally organized everything from the name to the logo, it would be difficult to hear that someone else is trying to use the almost exact thing that you’ve spent a lot of time making.
 There have been many cases with regard to trademark infringement.
 Some of them didn’t mean to copy but some of them did.
 So how would you know if you are infringing and how would you know if your trademark is being infringed?
 The below points will answer both questions.

 There are considerations in knowing if a trademark is weak or strong.
-In an instance, if a mark is only descriptive without secondary meaning, it can be considered weak.
+For instance, if a mark is only descriptive without secondary meaning, it can be considered weak.
 On the other hand, if a mark is arbitrary, fanciful, or suggestive, it can be considered as strong.

 It is also considered if a trademark belongs in a crowded field.
-This means that trademark making the same goods or services have features that are alike.
+This means that trademarks making the same goods or services have features that are alike.
 It can be that parties have similar marks.
 But with this, it should have marks that are somehow different still from each other in the sense that it is not near similar to anyone in the group.

 However, there are registered trademarks that are so well-known in the world that they can chase anyone who uses the same trademark even if the goods or services are different from what they offer.
 One example would be Pepsi.
 Because of their worldwide fame, others cannot use their trademark for, say, slippers.